downerdm/Social-Network-API/README.md

 ## The Task

 The Challenge was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-I was to use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages.
+I was to use Express.js for routing, a MongoDB database, and the Mongoose ODM, as well as [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages.

 My models and API routes were set up following the outlined guidelines.